onemadgeek/github-search-graphql/README.md

 # github-search

-This is an example of a very simple github search Vue.js application.
+This is an example of a very simple github issue search with graphql and Vue.js application.

 >